umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/outbound-pipeline-v9.md

 The DI container of an Umbraco implementation contains a collection of `UrlSegmentProviders` this collection is populated during Umbraco boot up.
 Umbraco ships with a 'DefaultUrlSegmentProvider' - but custom implementations can be added to the collection.

-When the GetUrlSegment extension method is called for a content item + culture combination, each registered IUrlSegmentProvider in the collection is executed in 'collection order' until a particular UrlSegmentProvider returns a segment value for the content, (and no further UrlSegementProviders in the collection will be executed.).
+When the `GetUrlSegment` extension method is called for a content item + culture combination, each registered `IUrlSegmentProvider` in the collection is executed in 'collection order' until a particular `UrlSegmentProvider` returns a segment value for the content, and no further `UrlSegementProviders` in the collection will be executed.
 If no segment is returned by any provider in the collection a `DefaultUrlSegmentProvider` will be used to create a segment, this is done to ensure that a segment will always be created, in case the default provider was removed from the collection without a new being added or something similar.

 To create a new Url Segment Provider, implement the following interface: